dgaisan/aws-patterns/sam-step-function/README.md

-# sam-step-function
+# step-function template
 State machine built using SAM toolkit.
 The state machine is triggered by S3 (drop of a file into a bucket).
 File is processed by AWS Textract to extract data/text.
-Results are saved in DynamoDB.
+Results are saved into DynamoDB.

 ## Deploy the application